reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 ---
 Hi, it's been a while since my last post, I've been so busy this week, don't have much time for myself. :(

-Anyway, for the introduction about this post, I will share how I failed to design a Nodejs backend just because I want to simplify everything, to be honest there are so many attempts that I failed on my entire career.
+Anyway, for the introduction about this post, I will share how I failed to design a Nodejs backend just because I want to simplify everything, to be honest there are so many attempts I did failed on my entire career.
 I hope this one will help the others.

-While trying to experiment by mixing logic and existing source code implementations, I simplify everything by creating a parameter naming convention, `use same parameter names in Backend, Database and Front-end`.
+While trying to experiment by mixing logic and existing source code implementations, I tried to simplify everything by creating a parameter naming convention, `use same parameter names in Backend, Database and Front-end`.

-The coding is really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze.**  Saved my braincells for parameter names and keyboard thing.
+The coding is really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze.**  Saved my braincells from parameter names and keyboard thing.

 Yet. it is a parameter naming issue if we failed to monitor the implementation.